kub1x/rodnecislo/README.md

 ## Contributing

 Contributions are highly welcome!
-This repo is commitizen friendly — please read about it [here](http://commitizen.github.io/cz-cli/).
+Really!
+This repo is *trying to be ;-)* commitizen friendly — please read about it [here](http://commitizen.github.io/cz-cli/).

 ----